This Day in History

 • 1854 - Charles Miller patents first US sewing machine to stitch buttonholes.

-• 1856 - Birth of Matilde Serao [Tuffolina], Italian writer (Land of Cockayne).
+• 1856 - Birth of Matilde Serao [Tuffolina]; Italian writer (Land of Cockayne).

 • 1857 - Baseball decides 9 innings constitutes an official game, not 9 runs.

-• 1857 - Birth of Julius Wagner von Jauregg Austria, psychiatrist (Nobel Prize 1927).
+• 1857 - Birth of Julius Wagner von Jauregg in Austria; psychiatrist (Nobel Prize 1927).

 • 1876 - Battle at Gura: Ethiopian emperor Yohannes beats Egyptians.